 How to Vectorize an Image in Adobe Illustrator

 Actually, many vectors and logos are made by vectorizing a raster image because it’s much easier than drawing from scratch.
 I’ve been working as a graphic designer for ten years.
-I found that the best way to practice making vector graphics is by tracing them using the pen tool
+I found that the best way to practice making vector graphics is by tracing them using the Pen Tool

 Let’s get started with the easier option, Image Trace.

 Note: the screenshots from this tutorial are taken from Adobe Illustrator CC Mac version.
 Windows or other versions can look different.
-When using keyboard shortcuts, Windows users change the Command key to Ctrl, Option key to Alt
+When using keyboard shortcuts, Windows users change the Command key to Ctrl, and Option key to Alt

 Method 1: Image Trace

 This is the easiest way to vectorize a raster image when the image isn’t too complex or you don’t need the image to be exactly the same.
-There are different tracing options that can create different results.
-Let’s take a look at a couple of examples.

 Step 1: Place the raster image in Adobe Illustrator and embed the image.
 I’m going to use this bird image to demonstrate.